 - Horizon school serving students with Cerebral Palsy in New Jersey in September 2010.

-- And in June 2011, we made the day a little brighter for hundreds of children at the local YMCA who were displaced by Hurricane Katrina in Joplin, MO.
+- In June 2011, we made the day a little brighter for hundreds of children at the local YMCA who were displaced by Hurricane Katrina in Joplin, MO.

 for School Shows